tmarktaylor/monotable/doc/more_examples.rst

 - Note that there is no format string for the third column.
 Missing format strings default to the empty string.
-- The max=N format option applies only to the cells, not the heading.
+- The width=N format option applies only to the cells, not the heading.

 Wrap a column and limit cell height
 -----------------------------------